User2021-ai/NDM/README.md

 <a href="https://doi.org/10.1016/j.chaos.2024.115682" > A neural diffusion model for identifying influential nodes in complex networks  </a>

-We also have previous paper based on the SIR model, which introduced the LCNN approach.
-That paper can be found here:<br>
+There is also a previous paper based on the SIR model that introduced the LCNN approach, available here:<br>
 <a href="https://rdcu.be/dAfVw" > Learning to rank influential nodes in complex networks via convolutional neural networks </a>  🔗 **[LCNN Github](https://github.com/User2021-ai/LCNN)**

  </p>